Adrianilloo/sm_hl2dm_ext/README.md

 This extension simply fixes it, re-syncing SM's internal `timeleft` when `round_start` events happen, in an identical way to how it's done in other games such as CSS or TF2 (via bundled SM extensions).

 ## Building
 Prepare a SM extensions environment, following these common [requirements](https://wiki.alliedmods.net/Building_SourceMod#Requirements).
-Only the HL2:DM SDK is needed, so, on the `checkout-deps.sh` part, format the command like this: `sourcemod/tools/checkout-deps.sh -s hl2dm` (for Linux), or `checkout-deps.ps1` for Windows.
+Only the HL2:DM SDK is needed, so, on the `checkout-deps.{ps1|sh}` part, you may add the option `-s hl2dm` to it.
+Extra tip: for the Linux script, you can also add the `-m` option to skip downloading MySQL dependency.

-Next, download [these](https://raw.githubusercontent.com/alliedmodders/sourcemod/master/public/sample_ext/configure.py) [files](https://raw.githubusercontent.com/alliedmodders/sourcemod/master/public/sample_ext/AMBuildScript) and place them in the project's root directory.

 Then, enter the following commands in the same directory: